-Microsoft recently patched the Windows Print Spooler remote code execution vulnerability, a weakness in its operating system that allowed cybercriminals to execute code with administrator privileges on any computer where the Windows Print Spooler service was active.
+In 2021, Microsoft patched the Windows Print Spooler remote code execution vulnerability, a weakness in the Microsoft operating system that allowed attackers to execute code with administrator privileges on any computer where the Windows Print Spooler service was active.

-These serious OS security exploits, known by the cybersecurity community as “Print Nightmare,” left users of Windows 10, Windows Server 2012, and 2016 vulnerable to malicious code, malware, and data breaches on their computers — and even though a fix for this exploit is now available, many computers remain unpatched and exploitable.
+This serious OS security exploit, known informally as “Print Nightmare,” left users of Windows 10, Windows Server 2012, and 2016 vulnerable to malicious code, malware, and data breaches on their computers – and even though a fix for this exploit is now available, many computers remain unpatched and exploitable.

-Companies face such vulnerabilities every day as they take advantage of the technology available to streamline processes and protect resources.
-It is essential to understand cybersecurity vulnerabilities to protect the company and its stakeholders from threats.
+Companies face such threats every day as they use modern IT to streamline business processes and manage operations.
+Hence it’s essential to understand cybersecurity vulnerabilities, so you can protect the company and its stakeholders from threats.

 Vulnerabilities vs. Risks vs. Threats

 Vulnerabilities, risks, and threats are closely related, but they are not the same thing.
-Risks are associated with the probability of an event happening and its severity within the organization.
-Threats are forces that generate the risk (such as outside hackers or inside fraudsters), and take advantage of vulnerabilities to achieve their purpose.
+Risks are associated with an event’s probability and potential severity.
+Threats are forces that generate risk (such as outside hackers or inside fraudsters), and take advantage of vulnerabilities to achieve their purpose.
 Vulnerabilities are as discussed above.

 5 Most Common Cybersecurity Vulnerabilities